-N WARNING: Never turn power off during operation; keep pump running throughout lift.
+M WARNING: Never turn power off while operating lifter.

-The lifter is designed for the vacuum pump to run continuously.
-Placing the power switch in the "off" ( ) position during lifter operation could result in the release of the load and possible injury to the operator (see To Lift and Move the Load: In Case of Power Failure to follow).
+Placing the power switch in the "off" position ( $\bigcirc$ ) during lifter operation could result in the release of the load and possible injury to the operator (see TO LIFT AND MOVE THE LOAD: In Case of Power Failure to follow).